 - (1) GE5C bearing (see note below about the cheap ones)

 - (2-3) M5 1mm spacers (or washers if they are similar in size)

 - Optionally you can use some M5 aluminum spacers instead of the washers, and different length M5 screws.

 In the parts pictured, I used M5x25mm screws, and some M5x8x5mm spacers (though I plan to swap them for M5x8x3mm spacers).
 Note that the number of spacers and length of screws will depend on the stack height of your lower belt clips + the thickness of the AB joints and the tensioners.
 So YMMV, and I recommend measuring your parts before deciding on a proper length of M5 screw, and how many spacers or washers will work in your particular application.

 I recommend printing these in ABS with 100% infill and supports touching the build plate.
 You may be able to get away with no supports if you have your settings tuned and your printer can print bridges without issues.
 Additionally, (in Cura) I used Slicing Tolerance “Exclusive” and set the Wall Ordering to “Outside to Inside", which helps to produce parts which are closer to the designed size.
 It is a good idea to run a flow calibration and horizontal expansion calibration prior to printing these, which will also help if you find the parts do not fit the bearing well.
 The parts should be oriented as shown.
 After printing, poke out the single layer of bridge material in the mounting holes to clear them for the M3 screws.

 The parts are not oriented for printing.

-If you like this, please post a make, which will get me a bit closer to my first spool of Prusament.
+If you like this, please post a make over on Printables, which will get me a bit closer to my first spool of Prusament.
 Please also provide feedback which may help to improve the design if I have time to revisit it in the future.
 There is currently no hall effect (magnet) version of this model.